menu

 Overview

 Forest is a very small village located in the state of Ohio.
 With a population of 1,335 people and just one neighborhood, Forest is the 533rd largest community in Ohio.
-Much of the housing stock in Forest was built prior to World War II, making it one of the older and more historic villages in the country.
+Forest has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Occupations and Workforce